 Kara describes her involvement with PWAP as a passion that came to her at a time where gratitude met a call for service.
 “The feeling of gratitude I felt every single day for healthy happy children, made me want to do more for others who aren’t as fortunate.
 This is not only a passion for me, but a responsibility I feel to give back.”

-Meet Sally: a Goldendoodle, therapy dog in training.
-She has a love for playing ball and eating crayons!
+Meet Sally: Sally is a Goldendoodle and certified therapy dog.
+She has a love for playing ball and loves taking long naps on the couch!
 She looks forward to camping with her family every summer!

 Sarah is an avid volunteer and is especially passionate about providing hope and healing to children who are facing illnesses.
 Sarah is committed to providing support to her community in many different capacities.

 Meet Sadie: She is a 10 1/2 year old Labrador who spends most days napping around the house.
 In the summer she enjoys weekends at the cabin swimming in the lake and taking rides on the pontoon.